zarr-developers/zarr-python/docs/user-guide/extending.rst

 :class:`zarr.codecs.ZstdCodec`, and codecs that add a checksum to the bytestream, such as :class:`zarr.codecs.Crc32cCodec`.

-Custom codecs for Zarr are implemented as classes that inherit from the relevant base class, see :class:`zarr.abc.codecs.ArrayArrayCodec`, :class:`zarr.abc.codecs.ArrayBytesCodec` and :class:`zarr.abc.codecs.BytesBytesCodec`.
+Custom codecs for Zarr are implemented by subclassing the relevant base class, see :class:`zarr.abc.codec.ArrayArrayCodec`, :class:`zarr.abc.codec.ArrayBytesCodec` and :class:`zarr.abc.codec.BytesBytesCodec`.
 Most custom codecs should implemented the ``_encode_single`` and ``_decode_single`` methods.
 These methods operate on single chunks of the array data.
-Custom codecs can also implement the ``encode`` and ``decode`` methods, which operate on batches of chunks, in case the codec is intended to implement its own batch processing.
+Alternatively, custom codecs can implement the ``encode`` and ``decode`` methods, which operate on batches of chunks, in case the codec is intended to implement its own batch processing.

-Custom codecs should also implement these methods:
+Custom codecs should also implement the following methods:

 - ``compute_encoded_size``, which returns the byte size of the encoded data given the byte size of the original data.
 It should raise ``NotImplementedError`` for codecs with variable-sized outputs, such as compression codecs.